MorpheusAIs/Morpheus/Yellowstone Compute Model Russian.md

 ## Compute Budget
 The Morpheus network needs to determine how much MOR it is willing to spend on compute in a given period (such as each day), this is referred to as the Compute Budget.
 Each period, up to this amount of MOR may be spent by the Compute Contract.
 This number multiplied by the MOR price gives us a dollar budget for acquisition of Compute each day.

-Open question 1: How should the Compute Budget be determined?
-The simplest idea is to set Compute Budget = emissions into the Compute Contract.
-This way, Compute Contract would never run out of tokens.
-But then what to do with the unused tokens, since the maximum would never be utilized each day?
-These could, perhaps, be granted pro-rata to current MOR token holders.
-Or, they could be burned.
-Or, they could remain unused in the Compute Contract, to be spent in the future on Compute (but then this opens more governance questions).

 ## AccessRate
 The Morpheus network allocates the scarce resource of LT production through the concept of the “AccessRate”.
 The AccessRate determines how many LTs each MOR token can access per day.
 Unused access does not accrue.
 AccessRate is always displayed as a quantity of LTs per 1 MOR token (such as 1 MOR = 15,000 LT).
 AccessRate is determined in part by MaxLT, which quantifies the maximum number of LTs the network can purchase per day.

-AccessRate = (1/MOR Supply) * MaxLT
+**AccessRate** = (1/MOR Supply) * MaxLT
-MaxLT = ((MOR Compute Budget * MOR Price) / LT Price) * 1000
+**MaxLT** = ((MOR Compute Budget * MOR Price) / LT Price) * 1000
-UserMax = MaxLT * User MOR balance
+**UserMax** = MaxLT * User MOR balance

 ### Example Assumptions:
-MOR Supply = 10,000,000 MOR tokens
+**MOR Supply** = 10,000,000 MOR tokens
-MOR Compute Budget = 3,000 MOR tokens per day
+**MOR Compute Budget** = 3,000 MOR tokens per day
-MOR Price = $20
+**MOR Price** = $20
-LT Price = $0.002 per 1000 LTs
+**LT Price** = $0.002 per 1000 LTs
-User Balance = 5 MOR tokens
+**User Balance** = 5 MOR tokens

 ### Example Result:
-MaxLT = 30,000,000,000 LTs (this is the maximum LTs the network can buy/produce each day) AccessRate = 3,000 (thus each MOR token grants access to 3,000 LTs per day) UserMax = 15,000 (a User with 5 MOR tokens can access up to 15,000 LT’s per day)
+**MaxLT** = 30,000,000,000 LTs (this is the maximum LTs the network can buy/produce each day)
+**AccessRate** = 3,000 (thus each MOR token grants access to 3,000 LTs per day)
+**UserMax** = 15,000 (a User with 5 MOR tokens can access up to 15,000 LT’s per day)

-Each period (each day), Morpheus as a network has enough funds to buy X number of LTs from compute Providers.
+- Each period (each day), Morpheus as a network has enough funds to buy X number of LTs from compute Providers.
 X is a function of the amount of MOR the Compute Contract is willing to spend (the “Compute Budget”) multiplied by the current MOR price divided by the market rate for LTs.
-If the Compute Budget is 3,000 MOR, and each is worth $20, then the network can buy (produce) up to $60,000 of LTs that day.
+- If the Compute Budget is 3,000 MOR, and each is worth $20, then the network can buy (produce) up to $60,000 of LTs that day.
 If the going rate for 1,000 LTs is $0.002, then the network can buy up to 30 billion LTs (30m x 1000 LTs).
-That potential production of 30 billion LT’s is allocated by MOR balance, pro rata.
+- That potential production of 30 billion LT’s is allocated by MOR balance, pro rata.
 Assume there are 10,000,000 MOR in existence.
 A user with 500 MOR tokens (0.005% of total) could freely access up to 1.5m LTs that day.
-So long as Compute Budget is at or below the emissions level, the Compute Contract cannot run out of MOR.
+- So long as Compute Budget is at or below the emissions level, the Compute Contract cannot run out of MOR.
-In reality, most tokens will sit in wallets and exchanges, and only a fraction will be used to demand the LT production.
+- In reality, most tokens will sit in wallets and exchanges, and only a fraction will be used to demand the LT production.

 ## Notes
-* Fundamental demand for MOR comes from Users who wish to have access to generative AI and other forms of compute on the Morpheus network.
+1) Fundamental demand for MOR comes from Users who wish to have access to generative AI and other forms of compute on the Morpheus network.

-* Provider’s hardware type is irrelevant to the network, so long as they satisfy the User’s pass/fail test.
+2) Provider’s hardware type is irrelevant to the network, so long as they satisfy the User’s pass/fail test.
 Any Provider bidding on more Queries than they can efficiently process will be penalized by failing this test.

-* The above model importantly pays Providers ONLY when there is demand for their compute.
+3) The above model importantly pays Providers ONLY when there is demand for their compute.
 This prevents the situation where large portions of MOR are emitted prematurely when the network doesn’t need it.

-* Providers should need to prove they have a given LLM, by signing hash of LLM model with their key.
+4) Providers should need to prove they have a given LLM, by signing hash of LLM model with their key.
 This doesn’t prove they used it, but it proves they downloaded and installed it, which represents work, thus preventing some forms of sybil-sensitive fraud.
 If Providers provide garbage results to User, User can send [Fail] along with [miliseconds] back to Router, and Provider won’t be credited for that compute.
 Morpheus doesn’t need all answers to be perfect… it only needs enough answers to be good enough, relative to competing alternatives.

-* Sybil attacks of flooding the network with RFCs is prevented by the AccessRate.
+5) Sybil attacks of flooding the network with RFCs is prevented by the AccessRate.
 The “cost” of sending and RFC is the cost of acquiring a MOR token divided by the number of RFCs submitted on its behalf.
 Cost is thus never zero, and yet a user won’t feel a loss each time an RFC is made.

-* Pass/Fail is determined by User, and polices quality to some degree.
+6) Pass/Fail is determined by User, and polices quality to some degree.
 User conveys Pass/Fail result alongside [miliseconds] back to Router.
 If Fail, either no reward or penalty point (TBD).
 There is no incentive to falsely Fail a Provider (no monetary incentive in doing so).
 This mechanism prevents Providers from sending fast but useless Results.
 Consider: perhaps No Reward occurs on Fail only if User MOR > Provider MOR.
 Otherwise, just a negative point which Router can use in its privatization logic.

-* All four parties (User, Provider, Router, and Compute Contract) have unique MOR address as their identity.
+7) All four parties (User, Provider, Router, and Compute Contract) have unique MOR address as their identity.
 All messages between the parties require signatures (but most don’t require blockchain txs)

-* Providers must have non-zero balance to discourage Sybil attack from Provider side.
+8) Providers must have non-zero balance to discourage Sybil attack from Provider side.

-* If [milisecond] criteria is higher, network will be generally faster, but discourages smaller Providers
+9) If [milisecond] criteria is higher, network will be generally faster, but discourages smaller Providers

-* There is a disincentive to provide slow Results (no revenue after computation)
+10) There is a disincentive to provide slow Results (no revenue after computation)

-* Centrally hosted Router to start is probably fine (decentralize Router eventually (IPFS?
+11) Centrally hosted Router to start is probably fine (decentralize Router eventually (IPFS?
 Or PoS node consortium?))